AnnisaCode/Stock-Issue/README.md

 # Stock Issue Management System

 A beautiful full-stack web application for managing stock issue requests with a feminine/girly design aesthetic.
-Built with Vue 3, Vite, TailwindCSS for the frontend and Node.js/Express for the backend.
+Built with Vue 3, Vite, and TailwindCSS for the frontend, and Node.js/Express for the backend.

 ## ✨ Features

-- **Authentication**: Dummy login system with frontend validation
+- **Authentication**: Dummy login system with frontend validation.
-- **Dashboard**: Beautiful overview of all stock issues with search and filtering
+- **Dashboard**: Beautiful overview of all stock issues with search and filtering.
-- **CRUD Operations**: Complete Create, Read, Update, Delete functionality for stock issues
+- **CRUD Operations**: Complete Create, Read, Update, Delete functionality for stock issues.
-- **Detail Management**: Manage individual items within each stock issue
+- **Detail Management**: Manage individual items within each stock issue.
-- **Responsive Design**: Works perfectly on mobile, tablet, and desktop
+- **Responsive Design**: Works perfectly on mobile, tablet, and desktop.
-- **Feminine Design**: Soft colors, elegant UI with smooth animations
+- **Feminine Design**: Soft colors, elegant UI with smooth animations.
-- **REST API**: Full API implementation with JSON file storage
+- **Local JSON Database**: All data is stored and retrieved from a local `data.json` file.
+- **Footer Credits**: Credits to AnnisaCode in the footer of all pages.

 ## 🎨 Design Features